plblum/jivs/README.md

 - `clearValidation()`
 - `addExternalIssuesFound()` and `addExternalIssueFound()`
 - `clearExternalIssuesFound()`
-- using any of these with the { validate: true} option as a parameter: `setValue()`, `setValues()`, `setInputValue()`, `setValueToUndefined()`.
+- using any of these with the { validate: true} option as a parameter: `setValue()`, `setValues()`, `setTextValue()`, `setValueToUndefined()`.
 - An asynchronous Condition just finished

 ## Setting and getting values
 Validation rules work against the inputs from the user, the properties from the model, and other sources of data.
-The ValueHost classes are built for each of those approaches (InputValueHost, PropertyValueHost, StaticValueHost, etc).
+The ValueHost classes are built for each of those approaches (FieldValueHost, StaticValueHost, etc).

 Without the actual values, you cannot validate.
 This section covers ways to supply values to Jivs and to retrieve them when needed.